backdrop-contrib/webform_share/README.md

 - Exports as JSON array rather than PHP array definiton so no need to use the `eval()` function; because of this, there is no upgrade path.
 - Content type defaults moved from publishing options to Webform tab.
+- Content type defaults can be set from a node of the same content type.
 - Configuration moved to Configuration Management.
 - Some re-wording to improve clarity.